cangeorgecode/marketing-playbook-for-small-account/README.md

-# The Marketing Playbook for developers with a small follower count
+# The Marketing Playbook for solopreneurs with a small follower count

 In 2 years, I shipped 20 saas, made 3 sales and $87.
 I enjoy building more than marketing, but I need to fix my sales figures.
 This is everything I learnt on how to monetize an Instagram account with small followers.